chequer-io/qsi/README.md

 ## QSI
-The PSI is the Query Structure Interface.
+The QSI is the Query Structure Interface.

 It builds on the ANTLR to create a semantic query tree.